gabes135/gabes135.github.io/_posts/contracts.md

 ---
-layout: default
+layout: post
-title: Sports Contracts
+title: Distribution of Annual Salaries and Total Contract Values for each of the Big Four Sports Leagues

 permalink: /contracts/
+date: 2025-01-15
 ---

-# Distribution of Annual Salaries and Total Contract Values for each of the Big Four Sports Leagues

 ![Salaries](/assets/sports/salaries.png)